 While probably not the first veggie that comes to mind, grilled lettuce brings a whole new level of flavor to an ordinary salad.
 The lettuce holds its shape and crunchiness while wilting just slightly on the outside, and gives a burst of smokiness to every bite!
 Try pairing with a savory dressing, like Caesar.

 How to grill: Take a head of lettuce, preferably romaine or radicchio, and cut in half lengthwise.
 Brush each half with olive oil and then grill over medium heat, cut side down, for 2–3 minutes.
 Flip for another 1–2 minutes or until sufficiently charred.

 Grilled onions are a great way to add a punch of flavor without the bite of raw onion overpowering the entire dish.
 Put them in a salad, on top of burgers, or chop them up for a salsa.
 You can even grill green onions (aka scallions!) and eat them plain, or try blending them into a sauce.
 Just remember, they are smaller so they take less time than regular-sized onions.

-How to grill: Peel and cut your onions either in half, in wedges, or cut into ¾"-thick slices.
+How to grill: Peel and cut your onions either in half, in wedges, or cut into ¾ inch-thick slices.
 Place onions on the grill over medium heat for 5–7 minutes each side, or until rings are charred and tender.
 For green onions, it will only take about 1–2 minutes per side—keep an eye on them so they char but don't burn.